Readpato/dashboard-zoo-cologne-challenge/TASKS.md

 // Your solution

+Alrighty, to fix the first functionality issue, we need to remove the `alert()` function in our `App.vue` file.
+It seems somebody from the Duisburg Zoo managed to add an alert function that was causing the error.
+We will definitely remove it and show them that we are not easily defeated!

 ### Task 3: Start the documentation

 You got it to work!
 Nice, now the basic functionality is back for the zookeepers.
 This would be a great point to start on documenting the project.
 As you can see there is not even a readme file!
 The old IT Director seems to have left this project in bad shape.
 Please add documentation with basics on the project, how to start, stop, test, ... it and whatever else information you deem important.